 Ownership of Insurance

 Owner means the person or entity with rights of ownership of this insurance as described in the Certificate of Insurance.
-If a transfer of ownership has been recorded by or on behalf of New York Life Insurance Company, or if initial ownership is by other than the member according to the information provided on the application, references throughout this Plan Information to you or member will mean owner, as applicable.
+If a transfer of ownership has been recorded by or on behalf of New York Life Insurance Company, or if initial ownership is by anyone other than the member according to the information provided on the application, references throughout this Policy Information to you or member will mean owner, as applicable.

 Insurance will take effect on the date your application is approved by New York Life Insurance Company, provided the initial contribution is paid within 31 days after the date you are billed (send no money now) and any person to be insured is performing the normal activities of a person in good health of like age on the date of approval.

 Any person who is not performing his/her normal daily activities as required will not become insured until the day he/she is performing such activities, provided such date is within three months of the date insurance would have been effective and the person is still eligible.